 On our Theology Gals episode on suffering, we talked about not only reasons for suffering but also the many things Scripture offers to comfort us in the midst of our suffering.
 The Holy Spirit comforts us and gives us peace and joy in the midst of our struggles.
 The Lord has also given the church to love and support us.
 But I know very personally that suffering can feel lonely sometimes, too.
 I’ve felt so lonely but yet I’m never really alone.
 Neither are you, never really alone.
 The Lord is always near.

-While I’ve had plenty of weak moments, asking why and even questioning God, I’ve also found comfort in His sovereignty, finding my hope in Him instead of all the things I’m tempted to look for hope in.
+While I’ve had plenty of weak moments, asking why and even questioning God, I’ve also found comfort in His grace and the gospel, finding my hope in Him instead of all the things I’m tempted to look for hope in.
 He isn’t just in control of all things, He also loves me.
+Even in my darkest moments, I can look to Christ and find hope.
 There’s much I don’t understand.
 I do know, however, that His ways are good, His ways are loving, His ways are perfect.
-Take comfort in this, my dear sister.
+Take comfort in this.

 Click here for all Theology Gals podcasts and blog.